cevik16/air_pollution/README.md

 These aspects are taken into account in the definition of the <i>"quality assurance value (qa_value)"</i>, available for each individual observation, which provides the users with an easy filter to remove less accurate observations.
 The <i>"qa_value"</i> is a continuous variable, ranging from 0(error) to 1(well). <b><i>In this study, 0.75 was used as the filtering value.</i></b>

+In addition, a data quality map was drawn in order to ensure that the general evaluation of the data was made correctly.
+After the image filtering was completed, the result comparison images were obtained.